github/open-source-survey/sampling.md

 >
 > As a member of the {{Community Name}} community, you are invited to participate in a survey about how people use and think about open source software.
 Whether you're a long-time maintainer, a new contributor, or an interested browser, we want to hear from you.
 >
-> This survey will take 15 minutes or less.
+> This survey will take 10-15 minutes.
 All questions are optional.
 Your anonymous answers will be released as part of an open data set that is freely available to researchers and members of the community to better understand the people who use and create open source technologies.
 No personally identifiable information will be solicited, and will remove any that is provided before publicly releasing the data.
 >
 > Please take 15 minutes to share your perspective by {{date 2 weeks from now}}.
 >